Drew-code/dTree/README.md

 In this series I hope to help those of you who want to get into machine learning but feel overwhelmed.

 ## Prerequisites
-1. Python 3.7 or higher
+1. Python 3.7 or newer
 2. Scikit-Learn module for Python
 3. Pandas module for Python
 4. Numpy Modules for Python